The Best Fertilizers For Your Lawn and Garden in 2023

 Sale

-Miracle-Gro Water Soluble All Purpose Plant Food, 5.5 lb.
+Miracle-Gro Water Soluble All Purpose Plant Food, Plant Fertilizer for Indoor or Outdoor Plants, Roses, Flowers, Houseplants, Vegetables and Trees, 5.5 lb.

 The Miracle-Gro Water Soluble All Purpose Plant Food is the best fertilizer currently out there.
 This quick-release fertilizer is rich in essential nutrients and minerals, and it rapidly feeds veggies, trees, shrubs, and houseplants to create bigger and more beautiful than plants that haven’t been fertilized.
 The NPK ratio is 24-8-16.